 as well as current events and geologic history.

-The first painting Anders sold was a board that he used to clean his
+The first painting Anders sold was a board that he had built

 and the confident agility of a master.
 This is what he

 does.
 Refining.
 Reflecting.
 Rationalizing.
 Realizing.

 descendant of cave painters and drummers.
 But aren’t we all?